It had been a very hot day.

 Once I knew that Laura and Kathryn were only minutes away, the only problems left to address were temperamental microphones and deciding a strategy of standing room only for any further ticket sales.

 This very special event launching a very special concept, had been surprisingly slow to take off.
 I had just 30 people committed to come five days previously, despite two months of constant promotion.

 The collaboration between a novelist and a songwriter to produce a soundtrack for a book had to be explained of course, but it also seemed that the good people of Woodbridge couldn't quite believe that it was 'the' Kathryn Williams who was involved.

 However, the interest started to mount as the book and album were published a couple of days before our event.
-The reviews and features started appearing in the national press, and there were interviews on BBC Radio Four's 'Front Row' and 'Loose Ends' - Clive Anderson even mentioned that Kathryn was coming to 'Woodbridge Library, Suffolk'.
+The reviews and features started appearing in the national press, and there were interviews on BBC Radio Four's 'Front Row' and 'Loose Ends' - Clive Anderson even mentioned on air that Kathryn was coming to 'Woodbridge Library, Suffolk'.
 A coup!

 In fact there were 80 people in the audience, many of them travelling some distance to be there - Colchester and Norfolk were mentioned.

 And they weren't disappointed.
 There was spontaneous and heartfelt applause after each of three songs performed by Kathryn on guitar, and when I suggested we thank both Laura and Kathryn at the end of the evening, there was some question when the clapping would stop.
 And there were the loveliest comments from people afterwards as they queued patiently to buy the books and CDs, and at the signing table.

 We packed a lot into the evening, looking back.
 After a short introduction from me, Laura explained the concept of the book about her fictional singer-songwriter Cass Wheeler.
 She then read a short passage from the novel.